joostdecock/site/README.md

 ## Contribute

 Your pull request are welcome here.
-For simple changes, there's an *improve this page* link at the bottom of every page on the website.
+For simple changes, there's an **Improve this page** link at the bottom of every page on the website.

-If you're interested in contributing, you'll want to read [freesewing.org/contribute](https://freesewing.org/contribute).
+If you're interested in contributing, we'd love your help.
+That's exactly why we made this thing open source in the first place.

+Read [freesewing.org/contribute](https://freesewing.org/contribute) to get started.
 If you have any questions, the best place to ask is [the freesewing community on Gitter](https://gitter.im/freesewing/freesewing).